noturnachs/REACT_FORUM/README.md

 # Ongoing Project Facebook like approach but for specific university only

+# IMPORTANT TO DO
+- use prisma orm in server.js

 # TO DO
 - add search specific user (search by username or id)